GravityBoi/3D_RNA_Project/README.md

 The repository contains the following folders:

-- ```Analysis_code``` - this contains the notebooks we used to obtain insights about aspects of the data we were working with, as well as information about model confidence scores and model selection as a motivation for our meta learner
+- ```Data_Analysis_code``` - this contains the notebooks we used to obtain insights about aspects of the data we were working with, as well as information about model confidence scores and model selection as a motivation for our meta learner
-- ```DRfold2``` - this contains all the notebooks we used to test the DRfold2 model (https://github.com/leeyang/DRfold2)
+- ```ModelNotebooks/DRfold2``` - this contains all the notebooks we used to test the DRfold2 model (https://github.com/leeyang/DRfold2)
-- ```Protenix``` - this contains all the notebooks we used to test the Protenix model (https://github.com/bytedance/Protenix)
+- ```ModelNotebooks/Protenix``` - this contains all the notebooks we used to test the Protenix model (https://github.com/bytedance/Protenix)
-- ```RhoFold+``` - this contains all the notebooks we used to test the RhoFold+ model (https://github.com/ml4bio/RhoFold)
+- ```ModelNotebooks/RhoFold+``` - this contains all the notebooks we used to test the RhoFold+ model (https://github.com/ml4bio/RhoFold)
-- ```RibonanzaNet2``` - this contains all the notebooks we used to test the RibonanzaNet2 model (https://www.kaggle.com/models/shujun717/ribonanzanet2)
+- ```ModelNotebooks/RibonanzaNet2``` - this contains all the notebooks we used to test the RibonanzaNet2 model (https://www.kaggle.com/models/shujun717/ribonanzanet2)
-- ```Ensembles``` - this contains all our code used for our experiments with different model ensemble strategies
+- ```SimpleEnsembles``` - this contains all our code used for our experiments with the different simple/heuristic model ensemble strategies
+- ```Datasets``` - contains the csvs of the Kaggle data and our own custom versions with temporal splits and quality filtering
+- ```Datasets_Scripts``` - contains the python scripts that we used to create our custom dataset splits and prepare the Kaggle MSA data for the Protenix format
+- ```Helper_Scripts``` - contains small helper scripts responsible for evalauting multiple submissions and creating the finetuning plots from the raw Training Output
-- ```Meta_learner``` - this contains all our code used for our experiments with the meta learner
+- ```MetaModel``` - this contains all our code used for our experiments with the meta model
-- ```Custom_datasets``` - this contains our custom datasets that we created following the unforeseen permanent closing of submissions from the Kaggle competition (followin the May 29 deadline)
+- ```PredictionData_ForMetaModel``` - contains the predicitons of our different models used for the training and testing of the Meta Model
+- ```Protenix_Finetuned_CustomTestSet_Results``` - contains the results of the different Protenix finetuned weights for our custom test set
+- ```Protenix_Finetuning_WholeCode``` - contains the whole code we used to finetune and test Protenix

 ## Pre-requisites